sagary2j/city-population-ak8s/README.md

 temp directory.
 Fixed with a small `emptyDir` mounted at `/tmp`, keeping the rest of the filesystem immutable.

-**Terraform state and CI/CD identity are their own bootstrap problem.**
-Remote state storage can't itself be created by the Terraform it backs (handled with the small idempotent `scripts/bootstrap-tfstate.sh`), and the GitHub Actions OIDC identity that Terraform provisions (`terraform/identity.tf`) is also the identity `terraform apply` needs to already be running as.
-In practice this means the very first `apply` for a new environment has to run from an operator's local `az login` session (or an existing broader identity); after that, subsequent runs can use the federated GitHub identity.
-This chicken-and-egg step is called out explicitly here rather than glossed over, since it's a common source of "the pipeline can't bootstrap itself" surprises.
+**Terraform state and the CI/CD identity are a bit of a chicken-and-egg problem.** The remote state storage account can't be created by the same Terraform it backs (that's what the small `scripts/bootstrap-tfstate.sh` is for), and the GitHub Actions OIDC identity that Terraform creates (`terraform/identity.tf`) is also the identity `terraform apply` needs to be running as.
+In practice, the very first `apply` for a new environment has to run from someone's local `az login` session (or another existing identity with enough permissions); after that, later runs can use the federated GitHub identity instead.
+Worth knowing about up front so it doesn't look like the pipeline is broken on the first run.

-**Separating CI (build/scan) from CD (sync) cleanly.** It was tempting to have the GitHub Actions pipeline run `helm upgrade --install` directly against the cluster after a successful build — it's fewer moving parts.
-The tradeoff is that CI then needs write access to the cluster, and there's no single source of truth for "what's actually deployed" other than whatever the last pipeline run happened to push.
-Committing the image tag bump to Git and letting ArgoCD reconcile from there costs one extra hop but means the cluster state is always derivable from a Git commit, drift is self-healed automatically, and a rollback is just a `git revert`.
+**Why CI and CD are two separate steps.** It would be simpler to have the GitHub Actions pipeline just run `helm upgrade --install` straight after a successful build.
+The problem is that then CI needs write access to the cluster, and there's no single place that tells you what's actually deployed other than whatever the last pipeline run happened to push.
+By instead committing the image tag bump to Git and letting ArgoCD pick it up, the cluster's state is always whatever's in the Git repo, drift gets corrected automatically, and rolling back is just `git revert`.

-### Production Scaling Architecture
+### If this were going to production

 **High Availability**
 - Move Elasticsearch from the single-node dev StatefulSet in this chart to